Cheapest Way to Ship Subscription Boxes

 Pro Tips

-- Design your box size around your heaviest month's contents so you never have to switch box sizes mid-subscription, which frustrates fulfillment teams.
+- Design your box size around your heaviest month's contents so you never have to switch box sizes mid-subscription, which frustrates fulfillment teams and breaks your saved presets.

 Important Considerations